-Learn how to download any file using command line from internet or FTP servers to your Linux server.
+Learn how to download any file using the command line from the internet or FTP servers to your Linux server.
 Get files in your server in seconds!

-There are many times when you want a file on your Linux server from Internet or FTP server and you are on command line terminal!
-When using GUI of Linux, its easy to get file by using browsers but for command line its little bit difficult.
+There are many times when you want a file on your Linux server from the Internet or FTP server and you are on command line terminal!
+When using the GUI of Linux, it’s easy to get files by using browsers but for command-line, it’s a little bit difficult.

 We have 4 tools here to help you with the task!
 They are :